Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R3D6
+Spent the day working on a google scripts project.
+I needed to loop through a product list and create a pdf file showing details for each one.
+I’ve done something similar in excel before but translating to the javascript google apps language was something new.
+I’m pretty impressed by the potential within google sheets, I may be about to turn my back on excel.

 ### R3D5
 Had my first developer interview which turned out to be an analyst role without any development.
 Shame, as it was a great product and I need to believe in my product.